Shrinkflation: Legislation

-In 2024, a bill was introduced in the U.S. Senate which would ban shrinkflation.
+In 2024, a bill was introduced in the U.S. Senate that would ban shrinkflation.
 A separate bill, introduced in the U.S. House of Representatives, would require brands to label products that contain less product than before at the same price.
+In Brazil there is a law that requires manufacturers to clearly indicate on the packaging for at least six months that the product’s net content has changed, providing both relative and absolute figures.
+In Austria, too, the 60-day labeling requirement has become mandatory starting in April 2026.

 Related terminology

 In October 2021, NPR's Greg Rosalsky from Planet Money proposed the term skimpflation to refer to a degradation in the quality of services while keeping the price constant, such as a hotel offering a more meager breakfast or reducing the frequency of housekeeping.
 In 2023, Guardian Money described a number of ingredient changes in British supermarket foods – such as a brand of mayonnaise changing from 9% egg yolk to 6% egg and 1.5% egg yolk – as an example of skimpflation.

 Unlike changes to the size and weight of a product, skimpflation is more difficult to measure in a standardized way, and consequently goes unrecorded in measurements of inflation.

 Conversely, in September 2022, Izabella Kaminska's The Blind Spot published an article that proposed the term shitflation in reference to maintaining a product's price while decreasing quality.
 The article's author, Dario Garcia Giner, proposed that shrinkflation and shitflation spoke to the Grossman-Stiglitz paradox, and argued they were akin to "Trojan horses buried in the heart of mainstream finance — just waiting to tear down the system by discombobulating relative values in the big-data spreadsheets that central bankers and financiers depend on to manage economic allocation."